yugabyte/yugabyte-db/docs/content/latest/yugabyte-cloud/cloud-connect/connect-client-shell.md

 ---
 title: Connect via client shells
-linkTitle: Connect via client shell
+linkTitle: From your desktop
-description: Connect to Yugabyte Cloud clusters using a client shell
+description: Connect to Yugabyte Cloud clusters from your desktop using a client shell
 headcontent:
 image: /images/section_icons/deploy/enterprise.png
 menu: